OmDuggineni/MathQuiz_Web/README.md

 This is the source code for [MathQuiz!](https://mathquiz.tk/), the web port of my first Android app, which I created during 7th grade.
-It's written entirely using Javascript and HTML, uses Google's [Material Components for the Web](https://material.io/develop/web) framework for styling, and is hosted on a global Google CDN using Firebase.
+It's written entirely using Javascript and HTML, uses Google's [Material Components for the Web](https://material.io/develop/web) framework for styling, and is hosted on a global Google CDN using Firebase Hosting.

 # Features
 - Asks the user questions about math questions, configurable between Addition, Integer Subtraction, Subtraction (with only positive numbers and results), and Multiplication